 Legislation would establish economic equity policy in state contracting

-Sacramento, CA—Assemblymembers David Chiu (D-San Francisco) and Chris Holden (D-Pasadena) announced a bill today that would open up significant opportunity for California small businesses.
-AB 915 would ensure 25 percent of state contracts and procurement go to small businesses, veteran-owned small businesses, and minority-owned small businesses.
+Sacramento, CA—Legislation authored by Assemblymembers David Chiu (D-San Francisco) and Chris Holden (D-Pasadena) to provide greater opportunity for California small businesses in state contracting passed the Assembly Jobs, Economic Development, and the Economy Committee today.
+AB 915 would ensure 25 percent of state contracts and procurement go to small businesses and minority-owned small businesses.

 “Our small businesses, particularly minority-owned small businesses, have been hit especially hard by the pandemic,” said Assemblymember Chiu.
 “This bill uses the state’s enormous purchasing power to help uplift our small businesses when they need it most.”